earltavera/MSE803/Week2A2/README.md

 Run the script through your terminal or IDE: python Week2A2.py

-📊 Visualizations & Output
-The script generates two primary visual insights:

-Time-Series Trend: A line graph showing how PM2.5 levels fluctuate hourly at a specific station.

-Correlation Heatmap: A visual matrix that identifies strong relationships (e.g., how PM2.5 moves in tandem with CO or inverse to Wind Speed).

 🔗 Script Location
 The source code for this analysis can be found here: